matthiaszarzecki/SwiftUIApiOfIceAndFire/README.md

 - Major Houses Display

 Todo:
+- Fix new iOS 15 Layout on main screen
 - Timeout on Main Screen
 - Tap tabbar icons to reset view
 - More Unit-Tests